Public relations

 The "bishop's church" of Lavant

-Due to its location on the mountain and the way the ruins are embedded in the landscape, the early Christian church of Lavant is a tourist attraction in East Tyrol.
-In recent decades, the state of preservation of the building has gradually deteriorated, necessitating extensive conservation measures.
-In collaboration with a team of archaeologists, restorers, building researchers and material scientists, the church was re-examined and presented to the public at restored finding.
+Owing to its mountainside location and the way the ruins are embedded in the landscape, the Early Christian church of Lavant is a major tourist attraction in East Tyrol.
+In recent decades, the building’s state of preservation has steadily deteriorated, necessitating extensive conservation measures.
+Working with a team of archaeologists, conservators, building historians, and materials scientists, the church was re‑examined and presented to the public through on‑site interpretation and outreach.

 Aguntum workshops

 In the course of the Aguntum workshops, regional and supra-regional topics are alternately addressed and discussed in an international workshop in Aguntum that is open to the public.
 The workshops are published in the Harrassowitz-Verlag series "Ager Aguntinus.
-Historical-archaeological research".
+Historisch-archäologische Forschungen".

 2025: Naturkatastrophen im archäologischen Befund / Natural Disasters in the Archaeological Record, 07/08 November 2025, Dölsach/Aguntum